abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Isomorphisms as equivalence relations
 ---

 Isomorphisms *are* indeed equivalence relations.
-And "incidentally", we already have all the information needed to prove it (in the same way in which James Bond seems to always incidentally have exactly the gadgets that are needed to complete his mission.)
+And "incidentally", we already have all the information needed to prove it (in the same way in which James Bond seems to always incidentally have exactly the gadgets that are needed to complete his mission).

 We said that most characteristic property of the equivalence relation is its *symmetry*.
 And this property is satisfied by isomorphisms, due to the isomorphisms' most characteristic property, namely the fact that they are *invertible*.